CASTEL-Florian/Unity-console-game/README.md

-# C# Console Game Porting to Unity
+# .NET Console Game Porting to Unity
 ![Capture d'écran 2024-04-03 213709](https://github.com/CASTEL-Florian/Unity-console-game/assets/106156391/0fd2c67a-92d8-4db6-972f-1c71ed94ed11)
 *The same game running in the console (on the right) and in Unity (on the left).*